 -

-Dusseldorfer Schauspielhaus - Designed by the architect Bernhard Pfau, the Düsseldorfer Schauspielhaus is celebrated for its modernist architectural style.
+Düsseldorfer Schauspielhaus - Crafted by architect Bernhard Pfau, the Düsseldorfer Schauspielhaus is renowned for its modernist architectural design.

-It was built between 1965 and 1969 and is considered an important example of post-war German architecture. - Ratinger Tor - The Ratinger Tor dates back to the Middle Ages, specifically the…
+Constructed between 1965 and 1969, it stands as a significant example of post-war German architecture. - Ratinger Tor - The Ratinger Tor originates from the Middle Ages, specifically the late 13th…

-- Dusseldorfer Schauspielhaus - Designed by the architect Bernhard Pfau, the Düsseldorfer Schauspielhaus is celebrated for its modernist architectural style.
+- Düsseldorfer Schauspielhaus - Crafted by architect Bernhard Pfau, the Düsseldorfer Schauspielhaus is renowned for its modernist architectural design.

-It was built between 1965 and 1969 and is considered an important example of post-war German architecture.
+Constructed between 1965 and 1969, it stands as a significant example of post-war German architecture.

-- Ratinger Tor - The Ratinger Tor dates back to the Middle Ages, specifically the late 13th century.
+- Ratinger Tor - The Ratinger Tor originates from the Middle Ages, specifically the late 13th century.

-It was originally part of the city’s fortifications and served as one of the gateways through which people entered and exited Düsseldorf.
+Initially part of the city’s fortifications, it served as one of the gateways for entering and exiting Düsseldorf.

-- St. Lambertus Church - The St. Lambertus Church dates back to the 13th century.
+- St. Lambertus Church - St. Lambertus Church dates back to the 13th century.

-It stands as one of the oldest churches in Düsseldorf.
+It is one of the oldest churches in Düsseldorf.

-- Schlossturm - The Schlossturm is part of the former Düsseldorf Castle (Düsseldorfer Schloss), which was originally built in the 13th century as a fortress for the Counts of Berg.
+- Schlossturm - The Schlossturm is a remnant of the former Düsseldorf Castle (Düsseldorfer Schloss), originally constructed in the 13th century as a fortress for the Counts of Berg.

-- Schneider-Wibbel-Gasse - Schneider Wibbel Gasse dates back to the medieval period and is one of the oldest streets in Düsseldorf’s Altstadt.
+- Schneider-Wibbel-Gasse - Schneider Wibbel Gasse hails from the medieval era and is among the oldest streets in Düsseldorf’s Altstadt.

-The alley is named after Johann Peter Wibbel, who was portrayed as a witty and humorous tailor.
+The alley is named after Johann Peter Wibbel, a character depicted as a clever and humorous tailor.

-- Heine Haus - The Heine Haus is a historic building where the renowned German poet and writer Heinrich Heine (1797–1856) lived during his youth and early adulthood.
+- Heine Haus - The Heine Haus is a historic residence where the esteemed German poet and writer Heinrich Heine (1797–1856) spent his youth and early adulthood.

-Heine is considered one of the most important German literary figures of the 19th century.
+Heine is regarded as one of the most significant German literary figures of the 19th century.

-- Old Town Hall - The Old Town Hall dates back to the 16th century, with parts of the building constructed in the Renaissance style.
+- Old Town Hall - The Old Town Hall dates back to the 16th century, with sections of the building showcasing Renaissance architecture.

-It served as the seat of municipal government and administration for the city of Düsseldorf during much of its history.
+It functioned as the seat of municipal government and administration for Düsseldorf throughout much of its history.

-- Pegeluhr - The Pegeluhr was originally installed in 1955 as a functional clock that displays the water level of the River Rhine in Düsseldorf.
+- Pegeluhr - The Pegeluhr was initially installed in 1955 as a functional clock displaying the water level of the River Rhine in Düsseldorf.

-It provides real-time information about the river’s water level, which is crucial for monitoring flood risks and navigation.
+It offers real-time data on the river’s water level, essential for flood risk monitoring and navigation.

-- Rheinturm - The Rheinturm is one of the tallest structures in Düsseldorf, standing at approximately 240 meters (787 feet) tall.
+- Rheinturm - The Rheinturm is one of Düsseldorf’s tallest structures, reaching approximately 240 meters (787 feet) in height.

-At night, the Rheinturm is illuminated by a light installation, which displays the current time.
+At night, the Rheinturm is adorned with a light installation that shows the current time.

-- Gehry-Bauten - Designed by the renowned architect Frank Gehry, the Gehry Bauten are known for their striking and unconventional architectural style.
+- Gehry-Bauten - Designed by the acclaimed architect Frank Gehry, the Gehry Bauten are celebrated for their bold and unconventional architectural style.

 - City-discovery activity on your phone (Android & iOS apps, or on your browser)